 3. Never open doors that are warm to the touch

 Use the second exit, or if you are trapped, place a wet towel under the door.
-Wave a brightly-colored cloth or use a flashlight to signal for help from an open window.
+Wave a brightly-coloured cloth or use a flashlight to signal for help from an open window.

 4. Stop, drop and roll